sourcegraph/sourcegraph-public-snapshot/doc/admin/external_service/rate_limits.md

 - [External rate limits](#external-rate-limits)
 - [Internal rate limits](#internal-rate-limits)

-For other ways in which repo update frequency can be controlled, see [Repository update frequency](../repo/update_frequency.md).
+For other ways to control repo update frequency, see [Repository update frequency](../repo/update_frequency.md).

 ## External rate limits

-External rate limits refer to the rate limits set by external services that Sourcegraph integrates with, such as code hosts (GitHub, GitLab, Bitbucket, etc.).
-Sourcegraph always respects and never exceeds the external rate limits of integrated services.
+External rate limits refer to the rate limits set by external services integrated with Sourcegraph, such as code hosts (GitHub, GitLab, Bitbucket, etc.).
+Sourcegraph always adheres to and never exceeds the external rate limits of integrated services.

-Many codehosts provide continuous feedback on rate limiting.
-Sourcegraph monitors this feedback, if available, and will delay automatic background requests (permissions syncing, repo discovery, etc.) if rate limits are encountered.
+Many code hosts give continuous feedback on rate limiting.
+Sourcegraph tracks this feedback, if available, and delays automatic background requests (permissions syncing, repo discovery, etc.) if rate limits are encountered.

-No configuration is required to enable external rate limit monitoring.
+No configuration is necessary to enable external rate limit monitoring.

-> NOTE: When configuring code host connections on Sourcegraph, be sure to include a `token` even if you are only accessing public repositories, as code hosts have severe rate limits for unauthenticated requests (see [GitHub](https://docs.github.com/en/rest/overview/resources-in-the-rest-api?apiVersion=2022-11-28#rate-limits-for-requests-from-personal-accounts) for example).
+> NOTE: When configuring code host connections on Sourcegraph, always include a `token` even if only accessing public repositories, as code hosts impose severe rate limits for unauthenticated requests (see [GitHub](https://docs.github.com/en/rest/overview/resources-in-the-rest-api?apiVersion=2022-11-28#rate-limits-for-requests-from-personal-accounts) for example).

-If you are interfacing with a self-hosted code host, refer to your code host documentation to learn how to configure rate limits on your code host.
+If working with a self-hosted code host, consult the code host documentation to learn how to configure rate limits on your code host.

 Sourcegraph monitors external rate limits for the following code hosts:
 - [GitHub](../external_service/github.md#rate-limits)